 According to the analysis above, these strategies are suitable for different paths and scenarios.
-For very sparse matrix (e.g., $(APA)^{l}$ ) and low-dimension matrix (e.g., $(APCPA)^3$ ), all strategies cannot significantly improve efficiency.
-However, in these conditions, the HeteSim can be quickly computed without any strategies.
-For those dense (e.g., $(APCPA)^4$ ) and high-dimension matrix (e.g., (APSPA)) which have huge computation overhead, the truncation, hybrid, and MC strategies can effectively improve the HeteSim's efficiency.
+For very sparse matrix (e.g., $(APA)^l$) and low-dimension matrix (e.g., $(APCPA)^3$), all strategies cannot significantly improve efficiency.
+However, in these conditions, the HeteSim can be quickly computed without applying any quick computation strategies.
+For those dense (e.g., $(APCPA)^4$) and high-dimension matrix (e.g., $(APSPA)^4$) which has huge computation overhead, the truncation, hybrid, and MC strategies can effectively improve the HeteSim's efficiency.
 Particularly, the speedup of the hybrid and MC strategies are up to 100 with little loss in accuracy.
 If the MUL phase is the main time-consuming part for a path, the DP strategy can also speed up HeteSim greatly without loss in accuracy.
-The MC strategy has very high efficiency, but its accuracy may degrade for highdimension matrix.
+The MC strategy has very high efficiency, but its accuracy may degrade for high-dimension matrix.
 So the appropriate K needs to be set through balancing the efficiency and effectiveness.